 Social media is a vital part of public involvement.
-The SCTPO uses its social media channels to announce meetings/workshops, provide information on projects, post draft documents and to engage its audience in transportation safety education.
+The SCTPO uses its social media channels to announce meetings/workshops, provide information on projects, and post-draft documents, and engage its audience in transportation safety education.
 The SCTPO's social media channels are designed to reach new individuals and audiences in a targeted, strategic manner.

-Below is a list of definitions related for each social media channel's MOE.
+Below is a list of definitions related to each social media channel's MOE.